DonSchenck/crw-quarkus-ocp/README.md

   ![create kafka](images/createKafka.PNG)

-* Click the "Create" button; within seconds you have a Kafka cluster running in OpenShift, available for use by your applications.
+* Click the "Create" button and the Kafka cluster running in OpenShift will start to build.
+It will be available for use by your applications in a few minutes.

 * With the AMQ Streams panel being displayed, click on the "my-cluster" link.